TYT MD-UV390 GPS (Waterproof, Dual Band)

 A DMR radio has a number of advantages over an analog only radio, one of which is battery life when operating on digital mode.
 These radios support both digital and analog operation, so they can be used in the field with both types of networks.

-Contents of package: Tytera UV MD390 VHF digital mobile two way radio, stock antennas, belt clip, AC charger, 2200mAh lithium-ion rechargeable battery, owner's manual, programming cable, and one year manufacturer warranty.
+Contents of package: Tytera UV MD390 VHF digital mobile two way radio, stock antennas, belt clip, AC charger, 2200mAh lithium-ion rechargeable battery, and one year manufacturer warranty.
 It comes with 2 stock OEM antennas that are only suitable for light duty use at frequencies at or below 155MHz (see video for more details).
+Owners manual and software are via download.
 For proper performance through the full range of VHF frequencies, and to avoid damage to the radio, the correct Smiley antennas should be purchased along with the radio.

 Note: The MD-390 is dust and waterproof only when the accessory port is properly covered and sealed.
 The radio is not fully waterproof when a headset or other accessory is connected.